Santa Monica Pizza – Paris, France

 Rum plantain glazed dessert.

-Pan fry some molasses, smokey rum and touch of pineapple juice with some plantains.
-When the plantains look like they are getting soft, pull the pineapple from the freezer.
-In a couple minutes, when the plantains are fully done, pour the mix over the top of the fruit and ice cream stuffed pineapple and get ready to watch some TV.
+Pan heat some molasses, smokey rum and touch of pineapple juice with some sliced plantains.
+When the plantains look like they are getting soft, pull the pineapple from the freezer and half fill it with vanilla ice cream.
+Install refrigerated pineapple chunks, berries and melon on top of the ice cream.